-(1) Length of terms.
-Each member and each new chair will be appointed for a term of two years.
-Notwithstanding the terms provided for in the preceding sentence, the term of any person serving by virtue of employment by the VA will end automatically at such time as the person is no longer so employed.
+- (1) Length of terms.
+Except as provided in paragraph (3) of this subsection, each member and each new Chair will be appointed for a term of two years.
+Notwithstanding the terms provided for in the preceding sentence, the term of any person serving by virtue of employment by the Department will end automatically at such time as the person is no longer so employed. - (2) Reappointment.

-(2) Reappointment.
 Except as otherwise provided, a member may serve three terms consecutively; a break in service permits a new series of three consecutive terms.
-A person may be appointed to three consecutive terms as the chair notwithstanding any term or terms as a member; a break in service as the chair permits a new series of such terms or a new series of three terms as a member.
-There is no limit on the number of nonconsecutive terms to which any person may be appointed as a member or the chair of the Committee.
-A member or the chair may continue to serve until a successor has been appointed.
+A person may be appointed to three consecutive terms as the Chair notwithstanding any term or terms as a member; a break in service as the Chair permits a new series of such terms or a new series of three terms as a member.
+There is no limit on the number of nonconsecutive terms to which any person may be appointed as a member or the Chair of the Committee.
+A member or the Chair may continue to serve until a successor has been appointed.
+If a member or the Chair holds over after his or her term expires, the holdover period shall be part of the successor's term.

 (3) Resignation or removal.
-A member or the chair of the Committee may resign from the Committee.
-The Chief Judge, with the concurrence of the Board of Judges, may, based on the disability of the member or the chair or for other good cause, revoke an appointment at any time.
+A member or the Chair of the Committee may resign from the Committee, or the Chief Judge, with the concurrence of the Court, may, due to the disability of the member or the Chair or other good cause, revoke an appointment at any time; the successor appointed will serve the unexpired term of his or her predecessor.
+Time served as a successor to a member or the Chair whose position became available due to death, resignation, or revocation of appointment will not be considered a "term" for the purposes of paragraph (2) of this subsection.